coderman64/browsi/README.md

 * you can now search from the URL bar

 ### TO DOWNLOAD & INSTALL
 you should be able to run the "brwsi.py" file after installing a recent (3.x) version of python.
-Tkinter needs to be installed for it to work correctly, but don't worry, it's included with the default install.
+Tkinter needs to be installed for it to work correctly, but don't worry, it's usually included with the default python packages.

 ###working on:
 * html rendering is usually incorrect